As an Amazon Associate I earn from qualifying purchases.

 - The baby’s diet is entirely liquid

 Unfortunately, these three factors are all unavoidable.
 As babies grow, they will begin to crawl and spend less time on their back.
 Additionally, they will eventually graduate to a diet of solid foods.
 But in the beginning, there little you can do to prevent those things from occurring.
-Choosing a special bottle designed explicitly for acid reflux, however, could help.
+That said, choosing a special bottle designed explicitly for acid reflux can help.

 When there are too many air bubbles in your child’s milk or formula, there is an increased likelihood of acid reflux.
 Many standard feeding bottles don’t remove air bubbles.
 However, some manufacturers design baby bottles for acid reflux with unique airflow features.
 Pediatricians often recommend switching to a new bottle to help reduce the symptoms of infant reflux.